Skin Cancer Treatment and Prevention Tips

 Skin cancer is the most common form of cancer in the United States.
 More than 500,000 new cases are reported each year, and the incidence is rising faster than any other type of cancer.
 There are many different types of skin cancer, with various causes and preventive measures you can take.
 While skin cancers can be found on any part of the body, about 80% appear on the face, head, or neck, where they can be disfiguring as well as dangerous.

 Who Gets Skin Cancer, and Why?

-Anyone can get skin cancer-no matter what your skin type, race or age, no matter where you live or what you do.
+Anyone can get skin cancer, regardless of your skin type, race or age, and regardless of where you live or what you do.
 But your risk is greater if:

 - Your skin is fair and freckles easily.